phelim-h/encord-agents/docs/installation.md

 ## Dependencies

-The dependencies of `encord-agents` are chosen to be lite.
-The only heavy dependencies that are somewhat heavy are `opencv-python` and `numpy`.
-To see the full list of dependencies, you can have a look [here](https://github.com/encord-team/encord-agents/blob/main/pyproject.toml){ target="\_blank", rel="noopener noreferrer" }.
+The dependencies for `encord-agents` are kept lightweight, with the only relatively large dependencies being `opencv-python` and `numpy`.
+To see the full list of dependencies, go [here](https://github.com/encord-team/encord-agents/blob/main/pyproject.toml){ target="\_blank", rel="noopener noreferrer" }.